charlie5/lace-prototype-deprecated/README.md

 - Potential applications areas include: 3d simulations, games, visualisations and editors.
 - Supports distributed applications (DSA - see Annex E of the Ada Language Reference Manual).
 - Portable across desktop and embedded platforms.
-- Portable across X11 platforms (with ability to slot in Wayland/Windows/OS2 support, at need).
+- Portable across OS platforms.
 - Requires an Ada12 compiler.
 - Requires an implementation of the Ada POSIX API (i.e. FLORIST).
 - Several additional components are in a private prototype repository.